younes-makhtoum/artificial-intelligence-quiz-app/README.md

 * Networking
 * Databases

---> This project was the second and final project of the "User Input" course (Project #3 of program)
+--> This project was the second and final project of the "User Input" course (Project #3 of program).

 --> The goal was to create an educational app that quizzes a user about a chosen topic.

---> Project specifications can be found [here](udacity-abn-quiz-app-specifications.pdf)
+--> Project specifications can be found [here](udacity-abn-quiz-app-specifications.pdf).

 --> I chose the topic of <b>Artificial Intelligence</b>.

 --> Below is the list of chosen sections and questions for this quiz :

 ![alt tag](udacity-abn-quiz-app-themes-questions.PNG?raw=true)